-Children are released only to parents/guardians and adults listed on the emergency card.
+Children are released only to parents/guardians and adults entered in Aeries as emergency contacts and approved in the Authorizations.

 If there is a court-ordered custody agreement or restraining order, please provide a copy to the school.

 TELEPHONE

 The school telephone is not to be used by students unless an emergency situation arises, a student becomes ill or has forgotten his/her lunch.
 Families are encouraged to make after school plans before leaving in the morning to minimize classroom interruptions.